 With ByteDance as its parent company, TikTok was first launched as Douyin 6 and then introduced to the global market a few months later.
 And right from the day, it opened itself to users from across the world, TikTok’s popularity has seen a massive rise.

 Thus far, more than 100 million users across Android and iOS have already started using it, and just going by the rate it is growing, the next barrier will be brought down fairly sooner.
 As you might have guessed, the TikTok app is giving some serious competition to the existing video and media applications like YouTube, and it is about time that they stand toe to toe when it comes to appealing the new users of Generation Z.

 What makes this app tick is that the average user is finding it to be a cool way to unleash their creativity when it comes to delivering a music video that has the potential to be viewed by millions of users.
 Along with the lip-synching feature, users can also add interesting filters that make the videos look funnier, zingy, and essentially filled with a lot of fun.

 Be it the hashtag challenges or contests or random popular music trends – if you are not seeing it now or making a video now, you are missing out on the trend.
 In millenials’ term, it is the FOMO that has led to the popularity of short-lived and crisp video engagement.
 The popularity of TikTok was already engraved in the trend of FOMO.
 It just got unleased now! 😉

 What’s going on with the TikTok ads?

-Coming back to the main topic, TikTok has already given us a glimpse of its first ad.
-Sponsored ads like one shown below are making into users’ feed randomly.
+Coming back to the main topic, TikTok had already given us a glimpse of its first ad.
+Sponsored ads like one shown below were making into users’ feed randomly.